studentinsights/studentinsights/.github/PULL_REQUEST_TEMPLATE.md

 + [ ] Reviewer checked latest in IE - Student Profile
 + [ ] Reviewer checked latest in IE - Student Report PDF
 + [ ] Reviewer checked latest in IE - School Overview

+## Automated Testing

+*Does the PR touch an area of the codebase that needs more specs?
+More examples within the specs?
+More scenarios covered by specs?*

++ [ ] Author improved specs for code in need of better test coverage

+*Does the PR introduce a new feature or new section of code?*

++ [ ] Author included specs for new code